Terms in bold are defined in the Glossary of the Instructions for Form 990.

 In general, all information the organization reports on or with its Form 990, including schedules and attachments,

-required schedule for certain organizations that file Form 990.
-Make sure the forms and schedules are clear enough to photocopy
+of Contributors, a required schedule for certain organizations that file Form 990.
+Make sure the forms and schedules are clear

-legibly.
-For more information on public inspection requirements, see Appendix D, Public Inspection of Returns
+enough to photocopy legibly.
+For more information on public inspection requirements, see Appendix D. Public Inspection of Returns

 , and Pub.
 557, Tax-Exempt Status for Your Organization.

-A Form 990 is not complete without a proper signature.
+A Form 990 isn't complete without a proper signature.
 For details, see the instructions to Part II, Signature Block

 The organization's records should be kept for as long as they may be needed for the administration of any provision